How to improve storage in your Tesla

 When it comes to storage, Tesla has a remarkable amount of space in its vehicles.
 After all, it has a trunk and a frunk.
 And because the battery pack is placed under the floorpan of the vehicle, it doesn't need an unsightly transmission "hump" — which hampers the interior space in a gas-powered vehicle.
 However, although there is copious space inside your Tesla, the design language is one of modern minimalism.
 That's cool, but, at times... after owning a Tesla, you may feel the need to find some helpful storage solutions to better organize your stuff.

 Above: Significant storage capacity in trunk (Image: InsideEVs)

 Why?
 We live in our cars.
 For many it's our home outside of our house.
 And often, you might have to wait a bit at a supercharger and choose to do some work inside the passenger cabin.
 However, Tesla doesn't always include enough places, pockets, hooks, or compartments for essential storage.
 Often, your stuff will find it's way onto the floor which looks (and feels) a bit cluttered and messy.
-Here are some solutions you might find helpful.
+Scroll below to check out some solutions you might find helpful.

 Front Seat Area

 Let's start with the the front seat area.
 For Model 3 owners, if you loan out your car to a valet or friend, they'll need to put the Model 3 card in a very specific area (near the cup holders) — where it often slides off and gets lost.
 So we've developed some great "guard rails" to position/place the Model 3 key card, it's call CardRails.